-A game by Bombservice for PC, originally released in 2016.
+A game by Bombservice for PC, PS4, and Xbox One, originally released in 2016.

 Momodora: Reverie Under the Moonlight is the fourth entry in the Momodora series, and its story is a prequel to the others.
 The game stars Kaho, a priestess whose village has been attacked by evil spirits.
 Kaho leaves her village and heads toward the Kingdom of Karst, hoping to gain an audience with the queen and find some way to end the curse.
 But when she arrives, she finds the land no better off than her own, as some dark force has begun to merge the worlds of the living and the dead, and monsters roam the streets.

 As in the previous games, the player encounters a number of NPC’s who have each been affected by the curse.
 Some have chosen to fight against the evil, some have become overwhelmed by what has happened to the world around them, and others are lost and wandering.
 Kaho has a number of opportunities to aid these people, and her decisions lead to new bits of narrative, an optional boss encounter, and the possibility of reaching the game’s true ending.

 The Momodora series has changed over each of its iterations, with each entry offering a larger and more complex world, a more detailed narrative, and higher visual quality, and that is once again the case here.
 The basic format of the game has changed as well, with the original Momodora taking the form of a linear action-platformer with a focus on ranged weapons; whereas Momodora II offers an open world, falling firmly into the metroidvania category with a traditional metroidvania map and the acquisition of new movement abilities; and Momodora III returns to a linear experience (although backtracking is possible to complete some side quests) but offers more complexity with its inventory system and passive buffs.